-Endpoint Security Endpoint Security is an approach to network protection that specific criteria before they are granted access to network resources.
+Endpoint Security Endpoint Security is an approach to network protection that

-Endpoint Security

-Endpoint Security Management is a policy-based approach to Management network security that requires endpoint devices to comply with control computing devices that request access to the corporate network.
+Endpoint Security Management Endpoint Security Management is a policy-based approach to network security that requires endpoint devices to comply with control computing devices that request access to the corporate network.
 Endpoints that do not comply with policy can be controlled by the system to varying degrees.
 For example, the system may remove local administrative rights or restrict Internet browsing capabilities.

-Endpoint Security
+Endpoint Security Management Systems

-Endpoint Security Management Systems, which can be purchased Management Systems as software or as a dedicated appliance, discover, manage, and phones, tablets and specialized equipment such as bar code readers or point of sale (POS) terminals.
+Endpoint Security Management Systems, which can be purchased as software or as a dedicated appliance, discover, manage, and phones, tablets and specialized equipment such as bar code readers or point of sale (POS) terminals.

 Endpoints Endpoints can include, but are not limited to, PCs, laptops, smart boundary, using information systems to execute that mission, and with responsibility for managing its own risks and performance.
 An enterprise may consist of all or some of the following business aspects: acquisition, program management, financial management (e.g., budgets), human resources, security, and information systems, information and mission management.
 See Organization.
-(Source: SP 800-30)